University of Manchester - Logo

 About the course

-Our mix of compulsory and optional modules allow you to gain in-depth knowledge of the core theories and methods in economics and to develop your own personal areas of interest and expertise, such as growth and development, finance, health economics, etc.
+We offer a mixture of compulsory and optional course units giving you the freedom to gain in-depth knowledge of core theories and methods whilst prioritising your own areas of interest, for example, growth and development, finance or health economics.

 See the full course profile on our website >

-Join one of the UK's Top 10 universities for Economics & Econometrics
+Join one of the UK's Top 10 universities for Economics and Econometrics

 Compulsory Units